 Let’s take a look.

-Learndash and Teachable differ in that one is a WordPress plugin while the other is its own platform.
+Learndash and Teachable differ in that Learndash is a WordPress plugin that allows you to sell courses from your own site, while Teachable is its own platform.
 This means that you’ll find Learndash ideal for you if you’re already familiar with WordPress, whereas someone who isn’t may face a bit of a learning curve to get up to speed with the way things work on the platform.

 Having said that, some users may benefit a lot more from using the Learndash LMS plugin, particularly if they want to host their online course and website on the same system.